lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

 ### Write Requests in Cassandra

 The coordinator node sends a write request to all the replicas that comprise the write set for that particular row.
-As long as all the replicas are available, they will get the write request regardless of the write consistency level specified by the client.
+As long as all the replicas are available, they will get the write request regardless of the [write consistency level](https://docs.datastax.com/en/cassandra/3.0/cassandra/dml/dmlClientRequestsWrite.html) specified by the client.
 For a write operation to succeed, the number of replicas required to respond with an acknowledgement is determined by its consistency level.
 So, if W = QUORUM and RF = 3, then write request will be sent to all the three replicas but an acknowledgment is expected from any two.

-Cassandra also provides a variety of [write consistency levels](https://docs.datastax.com/en/cassandra/3.0/cassandra/dml/dmlConfigConsistency.html#dmlConfigConsistency__dml-config-write-consistency):
+Here are some of the [write consistency levels](https://docs.datastax.com/en/cassandra/3.0/cassandra/dml/dmlConfigConsistency.html#dmlConfigConsistency__dml-config-write-consistency) Cassandra provides:

 | Consistency Level        | Usage                                                   |
 | -------------------------|------------------------------------------------------------------------------------------|